The Linux sg3_utils package

 /dev/sg2 /dev/scd1

 In the lk 2.6 series of kernels sg_scan and sg_map are less important as most utilities in the sg3_utils package can be issued directly against the primary device node (e.g. /dev/sda).
-However the sg driver is still needed to "talk" to devices such as enclosures which have no specialized driver in linux.
+However the sg driver is still needed to "talk" to devices such as enclosures which have no specialized driver in Linux.
+Instead of using sg_map, in lk 2.6 and later the lsscsi utility is recommended.

 Some examples of the use of the sg_persist utility can be found in the source tarball in examples/sg_persist_tst.sh .
 Some more information about that utility can be found in examples/transport_ids.txt .

 The Windows port has its own sg_scan utility which attempts to list the common storage devices, one per line.
+On recent Windows operating systems sg_scan needs to be run in a shell with Administrator privileges.
 Volume names corresponding to a storage device (or a partition on that device) are shown in brackets.
 Here are two examples, the second one adds a bus type field:

 $ sg_scan